 - Click OK, close all the active windows, and Restart Windows 10 PC to reboot the DNS service.

 Stage 3 – Add a New Traffic Filter to Port 53

 - In the taskbar search, type cmd.exe.

 - Right-click on Command prompt and select “Run as administrator“.

-- Hit Yes upon a UAC pop up on the PC screen.
+- Select Yes upon a UAC pop-up on the PC screen.

 - Once you access elevated Command Prompt, insert the following and hit Enter to reset the current network traffic filters.

 - Now, its time to add a new traffic filter to Port 53, and to do so, enter the given command –

 - To get a clear picture and understand the monitoring process, you need to start logging the real-time traffic.
 For that, run the below command –

 - By running the above command, all the port 53 packets should be redirected and moreover printed to the command line.